-If you need to have an anchor installed, you can ask your vehicle dealer to put it in for you.
+If you need to have an anchor installed, you can ask your GM dealer to put it in for you.
 If you want to install an anchor yourself, your dealer can tell you how to do it.

-Securing a Child Restraint in the Center Front Seat Position (Bench Seat - Except 60/40 Bench Seat)
+Securing a Child Restraint in the Center Seat Position (Except 60/40 Split Bench Seat)